bitcart/bitcart-sdk/docs/events.rst

 Listening for updates
 *********************

-To receive updates, you should use one of the available event delivery methods: polling or webhook
+To receive updates, you should use one of the available event delivery methods: polling or websocket

 Polling
 =======